Matching Messy Texts

 library(postmastr)

-warn_min <- pm_prep(warn, var = "address", type ='street') # There do not seem to be any addresses that are based on intersections.
+warn_min <- pm_prep(warn_df, var = "address", type ='street') # There do not seem to be any addresses that are based on intersections.
 So we are using the type=street.

 nrow(warn_min)